-The Division of Public Safety and Security (DPSS) Community Outreach Unit engages and partners with students, faculty, staff, patients and visitors to educate and inform about preventing crime and safety hazards on campus.
+The Division of Public Safety and Security (DPSS) Community Engagement Unit engages and partners with students, faculty, staff, patients and visitors to educate and inform about preventing crime and safety hazards on campus.
 We encourage our community members to take a proactive approach to safeguarding themselves and others.
 Together, we can make the University of Michigan a safer and more secure place to study, work, live and heal.

 - Personal property registration